aaaabhaypunjabiiii/cs220-s21-p4/README.md

 `bonus = project.get_type_effectiveness("Fire", "Grass") * project.get_type_effectiveness("Fire", "Poison")`

 **Some Pokémon only have one type (their second type is "None").
-In this case, we simply return the effectiveness of the attack_type against the defender's first type (Type I)**
+In this case, we simply return the effectiveness of the attack_type against the defender's first type (Type I).
+You'll need to check if the defender has a second type before calculating the type effectiveness.**

 We've provided the code for this function below:
 ```